BJP MLA sings in Odisha House to highlight plight of lawmakers

 third floor of state secretariat (the chief minister's office) easily get quarters".

-As part of his song, the BJP MLA also sought speaker S N Patro's intervention into the matter.
+As part of his song, the BJP MLA also sought speaker S N Patro's intervention to resolve the matter.

 "When the government is ignoring the plight of MLAs, how can common men and women expect dwelling units in rural